looyti/.github/profile/README.md

 This guide covers everything you need to get started, from cloning the repository to configuring your development environment.

-## 🌐 Website
+## 📫 Contact Us

 Visit us at [Looyti](https://looyti.com) to learn more about our services, projects, and how we can help your business grow.

-## 📫 Contact Us

 We'd love to hear from you!
-For inquiries, please visit email us at **tech@looyti.com**.
+For inquiries, please email us at [tech@looyti.com](mailto:tech@looyti.com).

 ## 🌟 Follow Us